dishapatel1412/ImageSlider/README.md

 # ImageSlider
-This is my first project on GitHub
+This is just a simple image slider.